Deadline Extended to November 30!

 Are you ready to join a global network of inspired individuals?

 The Atlas Corps 2015 English Teaching Fellowship (ETF) is an 11-month English teaching opportunity in Colombia for emerging professionals.
 This opportunity is a new collaboration between Atlas Corps, Heart for Change, Ministry of Education, SENA, and Volunteers Colombia to facilitate the development of a prosperous Colombia where children and youth have the opportunity to receive a high-quality bilingual education.
 The model builds on the success of both organizations—together, they have engaged more than 300 volunteers in long-term professional experience overseas.
 In addition, this initiative Fellows serve at Host Organizations working on issues that complement their expertise.
 Fellows learn leadership skills in an international context while inspiring English language skills in Colombian youth.
-In addition to full-time teaching, Fellows participate in ongoing professional development activities offered by Atlas Corps through the Global Leadership Lab and Volunteers COLOMBIA.
 Benefits for this prestigious 11-month fellowship program, include a living stipend, health insurance, teacher training, and ongoing professional development.

 The English Teaching Fellows is divided into two unique programs, one starts in January and the other in February.
 The benefits and responsibilities are similar.
 The major distinction is the start date.
 On your application, you will be able to indicate your preference to apply for January, February, and/or both.
 We recommend applicants be flexible with start dates to increase the likelihood of being placed.